samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 Sometimes you might see a rule describing a percentage chance of something happening.
 For example, a rule might say there is a 5 percent chance of something happening.
 You can determine whether that thing happens by rolling percentile dice; if the roll is equal to or less than the percentage chance (a 01 to 05, in this example), it happens.

-> ### Interpreting Die Rolls in the Story
+!!! note "Interpreting Die Rolls in the Story"

->
-> Part of the fun of D&D is interpreting what die rolls mean in the story.
+    Part of the fun of D&D is interpreting what die rolls mean in the story.
 The randomness that dice bring often introduces the unexpected: an expert fails, a novice succeeds, or any number of other twists.
 When a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test) or another roll produces a surprise, the Dungeon Master often gives a fun description of what happened.
 If you’re a player, look for opportunities to interpret your character’s die rolls and describe why things unfolded unexpectedly or even humorously.

 The Six Abilities
 -----------------